in

 From Boadas to Modern Mixology

-The Catalan metropolis of Barcelona, situated on the northeastern coast of Spain, is the second-largest city in Spain, known for much more than just its sunny beaches or the architectural works of Antoni Gaudí, including landmarks like Sagrada Família, Park Güell, or Casa Batlló.
-Barcelona has long impressed the world not only with its local gastronomic scene but also with its creativity.
-Take, for instance, the restaurant Tickets, where the renowned chef Albert Adrià presents a new perspective on tapas in a creative manner.
-However, this progressive approach doesn’t restrict itself to just food.
-But where exactly does the origin of the local cocktail culture lie?
-And how did Barcelona become considered the new cocktail capital of Europe?
+Barcelona’s Cocktail Evolution is as impressive as its architecture and gastronomy.
+The Catalan metropolis, situated on the northeastern coast of Spain, is the second-largest city in the country, known for more than just its sunny beaches or Antoni Gaudí’s iconic works like Sagrada Família, Park Güell, and Casa Batlló.
+While Barcelona has long impressed the world with its local gastronomic scene, its creativity extends beyond food.
+Take, for instance, the restaurant Tickets, where renowned chef Albert Adrià reimagines tapas in a uniquely innovative way.
+But this progressive spirit isn’t limited to cuisine.
+Where does the origin of the local cocktail culture lie?
+And how did Barcelona come to be considered the new cocktail capital of Europe?

 In January of this year, Christine Sismondo, known to the professional community for her book “America Walks into a Bar,” came up with an interesting headline, questioning how Barcelona became the main cocktail metropolis of the world or at least Europe.
 The American perspective tends to be somewhat selective in this regard, as seen in the Spirited Awards at Tales of the Cocktail, which typically honors the best bars in the United States and separately, the best international bars.
 However, setting aside this fact and returning to what Sismondo wrote in her article for the Toronto Star, it’s clear that she drew from the renowned World’s 50 Best Bars list.
 For the first time in the history of these awards, the winner wasn’t located in London or New York.
 It was the Paradiso bar, which evidently enchanted countless judges.
 Yet, one bar isn’t the sole indicator of Barcelona’s cocktail maturity.
 This is further confirmed by additional data, where within the top ten of this ranking, two more Barcelona bars – Sips Drinkery House and Two Schmucks – stand out.
 They point to an extraordinary reality: bartender migration and its influence.